William Russell (English actor)

 William Russell Enoch (19 November 1924 – 3 June 2024) was an English actor who performed as both Russell Enoch and William Russell.
 His career on stage and screen spanned over seven decades and he first achieved prominence in the title role of the television series The Adventures of Sir Lancelot (1956–1957).
 In 1963, he was in the original lead cast of BBC1's Doctor Who, playing the role of schoolteacher Ian Chesterton from the show's first episode until 1965.

 Russell's film roles include parts in The Man Who Never Was (1956), The Great Escape (1963) and Superman (1978).
 On television, he appeared as Ted Sullivan in Coronation Street in 1992.
 In his later years, he continued his association with Doctor Who and returned as Ian for a 2022 cameo in "The Power of the Doctor", 57 years after the character left, which won him a Guinness World Record for the longest gap between TV appearances.

 Early life

-William Russell Enoch was born on 19 November 1924 in Sunderland, County Durham, to Eva Compston (née Pile) and Alfred James Enoch.
+William Russell Enoch was born on 19 November 1924 in Sunderland, County Durham, to Eva Compston (née Pyle) and Alfred James Enoch.
 He was educated at Wolverhampton Grammar School and Oxford University and became interested in acting at an early age.
 He was involved in organising entertainment during his national service in the Royal Air Force and then, after university, went into repertory theatre.